tdwg/website/content/articles/2020/call-for-nominations/index.md

 ## Deadline

-Nominations will be closed on 16 November.
+Nominations are now closed for the Chair of the Functional Subcommittee for Communications and Outreach, Africa Representative and European Representative.
+Nominations are still open until the 1st December for the Deputy Chair, Secretary, Fundraising and Partnerships, North America representative and Asian Representative.
 Ballots will be distributed by email shortly thereafter.
 The balloting period will be at least 30 days from the date of distribution.
 Exact date-times will be announced via TDWG Announcements and posted here.